srijanbhatnagar17/incubator-openwhisk/README.md

 **Note:** For Windows, you may need to install an ssh client in order to use the command `vagrant ssh`.
 Cygwin works well for this, and Git Bash comes with an ssh client you can point to.
 If you run the command and no ssh is installed, Vagrant will give you some options to try.

-Follow these step to run your first OpenWhisk Action:
+Follow these steps to run your first OpenWhisk Action:
 ```
 # Clone openwhisk
 git clone --depth=1 https://github.com/apache/incubator-openwhisk.git openwhisk